To develop a solid financial plan, it's important to cover all your bases. Here’s how:

 SIX STEPS TO HELP YOU CREATE A FINANCIAL PLAN

 - ESTABLISH A RELATIONSHIP WITH A CFP® PROFESSIONAL.
 Your financial planner will explain his or her financial planning services and define each of your responsibilities.
 Along with compensation, you'll discuss how long the professional relationship will last and how to make decisions.

 - GATHER YOUR DATA AND DEVELOP YOUR FINANCIAL GOALS.
 You and your CFP® professional will talk about your current financial situation and gather any necessary documents.
 Together, you'll define your personal and financial goals, including timeframes.
 You may also want to discuss your comfort level when it comes to taking financial risks.

 - ANALYZE AND EVALUATE YOUR FINANCIAL STATUS.
 Your CFP® professional will consider all aspects of your situation to determine what you need to do to meet your goals.
 Depending on what services you've asked for, your planner may analyze your assets, liabilities and cash flow, current insurance coverage, investments or tax strategies.

 - REVIEW YOUR CFP® PROFESSIONAL’S RECOMMENDATIONS.
-Your CFP® professional will go over his financial recommendations, explaining the rationale so you can make informed decisions.
-At this stage, your planner will also listen to any concerns you may have and revise his recommendations if necessary.
+Your CFP® professional will go over his or her financial recommendations, explaining the rationale so you can make informed decisions.
+At this stage, your planner will also listen to any concerns you may have and revise his or her recommendations if necessary.